ryanmr/ryanrampersad.com/content/made-by-ryan.md

 Any homepage needs a gimmick and while it pains to me to do so, I adopted [Evan You's fancy background canvas generator](http://evanyou.me/).
 I happen to like the color red right now.
 The [not invented here](https://en.wikipedia.org/wiki/Not_invented_here) syndrome kicks in hard nevertheless.
 Needless to say, I will be tinkering and updating how it works for the foreseeable future because it is fantastic.

-Other then that, there is no scripts are present.
+Other then that, no addditional scripts are present.

 #### Styles